 Summer heat always seems to arrive faster than we expect, and an old or struggling HVAC system just can’t keep up.
 If your unit is more than ten years old, showing signs of wear, or causing your power bills to climb, now’s the time to act.
 Waiting until the hottest months can mean facing long repair waits, rising energy bills, and plenty of discomfort.
-Upgrading early saves money, offers better comfort, and helps avoid the rush when everyone else realizes it’s time to replace their own ailing systems.
+Upgrading early saves money, offers better comfort, and helps avoid the rush when everyone else realizes it’s time to replace their ailing systems.

-When the weather warms up, a reliable HVAC system moves from “nice to have” to absolutely necessary.
+When the weather warms up, a reliable HVAC system moves from “nice to have” to necessary.
 But just because your air conditioning still turns on doesn’t mean it’s running well—or even safely.
 Knowing when it’s time to consider an upgrade can save you from mid-summer breakdowns and spiraling costs.
-Watch for these clear warning signs your system is due for a replacement.
+Watch for these clear warning signs that your system is due for a replacement.

 Photo by Richard Low Hong

 Most residential HVAC systems last between 10 and 20 years, depending on maintenance and type.
 Air conditioners and heat pumps typically top out around 12–15 years, while furnaces may stretch to 20 if well taken care of.
 Once a system hits the decade mark, its efficiency drops no matter how well you maintain it.
 Parts wear out, important components get outdated, and older units simply can’t meet new efficiency standards.
-The chances of a sudden breakdown also jump—with repair costs sometimes matching the value of a new unit.
+The chances of a sudden breakdown also jump, with repair costs sometimes matching the value of a new unit.

 If your equipment is past its prime, it’s usually smarter to plan for a replacement than keep patching things up.
 Upgrading sooner can lower utility bills and help you avoid emergency calls when the heat is at its worst.